 The TRKI 4th Certificate or Тест по русскому языку как иностранному Четвертый сертификационный уровень (ТРКИ 4) is the top official Russian as a foreign language.
 My earlier interview with Daria, a successful TRKI4 candidate from Poland, provided some scarce first-hand information about an exam that is seemingly shrouded in mystery and rumoured to be fiendishly difficult.
-I’m delighted to share below the first of two further interviews with successful candidates (link to the third at the bottom).
+I’m delighted to share below the first of three further interviews with successful candidates (link to the third at the bottom).

 Barbara is a French historian of Russia.
 Her Russian was already at a very high level.
 As a result, unlike Daria (and me for my TRKI 3rd certificate exam), she did not actually do much short-term preparation.
 As somebody who always finds the writing section of language exams the most challenging, I was amazed to hear that it was speaking that was worrying Barbara much more.